Join Date: Dec 2004

 The two bat tower steel cables at river mile 266.8 have been cut and are no longer a navigational hazard to river runners.

 Helicopter and tour boat activity continues to increase near Quartermaster Canyon.
-An operational fleet of eleven to twelve hard hull motorboats operate out of two floating docks between 262 and 263 Mile.
-These boats conduct 10 to 20 minute boat trips for helicopter passengers from Grand Canyon West and Las Vegas.
-These boats ply the section of river around 262 Mile daily, with intense helicopter activity in this area sunrise to sunset, with over 60 helicopters per hour present on most days at all hours.
+An operational fleet of eleven to twelve powered pontoon and hard hull boats operate out of two floating docks between 262 and 263 Mile.
+These pontoon boats conduct 10 to 20 minute boat trips for helicopter passengers from Grand Canyon West and Las Vegas.
+These boats ply the section of river around 262 Mile daily, with intense helicopter activity in this area sunrise to sunset, with over 60 helicopters per hour present on weekdays in the late morning hours.

 River runner trash can be deposited at the Cerbat Landfill on the drive to Kingman on highway 93.
 The landfill turnoff is at mile marker 60, and the landfill site is 2 miles north from 93 up the Mineral Park road.
 Landfill hours are M-F 7 to 3, Sat 8 to 3, closed Sunday.
 Landfill fees are $29.75/ton cash or local check only, with a minimum load fee of $5.85 for 300 pounds or less.